taroj1205/clipboard-manager/TASKS.md

 - [x] 9.
 Set up persistent clipboard storage (infinite history)
 - [x] Backend: Implement instant search support (SeekStorm API, Tauri commands)
 - [x] 10.
 Implement instant search UI (search input, results list, instant updates)
-- [ ] 11.
-Implement image clipboard support and OCR (multi-language)
+- [x] 11.
+Implement image clipboard support and OCR (multi-format, Tesseract, etc.)
+- [x] 12.
+Persist clipboard entries to disk using SeekStorm
+- [x] 13.
+Print preview of first 10 words on save
+- [x] 14.
+Use paginated clipboard entry fetching in frontend
+- [x] 15.
+Fix linter error: replaced iter_doc_ids with search-based enumeration for all clipboard documents
+- [ ] 16.
+Detect and preview color codes (hsl, hex, rgba, etc.)
-- [ ] 12.
+- [ ] 17.
 Store and search by application name/exe and extracted text
-- [ ] 13.
+- [ ] 18.
 Implement global shortcut (Alt+V, customizable) to open/close window
-- [ ] 14.
+- [x] 19.
 Add filtering by clipboard type (image, color, text, etc.)
-- [ ] 15.
-Detect and preview color codes (hsl, hex, rgba, etc.)
-- [ ] 16.
-UI: Search input and filter options on top
-- [ ] 17.
-UI: Infinite scroll list (left), active index result (right) with info (date, type, copy count, first copied, app name)
-- [ ] 18.
-List navigation: mouse wheel, up/down arrow keys
-- [ ] 19.
+- [x] 20.
 Show icons for each type using @yamada-ui/lucide
-- [ ] 20.
+- [x] 21.
 Copy on enter/double-click, and copy button in details
-- [ ] 21.
+- [x] 22.
 Image preview in list and details, show extracted text for images
-- [ ] 22.
+- [x] 23.
 Polish for beautiful, native, lightweight feel
+- [x] 24.
+Register and initialize the clipboard plugin in the Tauri builder (fix panic) — Added .plugin(tauri_plugin_clipboard::init()) to the builder chain in src-tauri/src/lib.rs
+- [x] 25.
+Implement automatic clipboard entry addition in the frontend using a utility at src/utils/clipboard.ts that calls the Tauri command
+- [x] 26.
+Implement automatic clipboard monitoring in the frontend and add new entries using the clipboard utility
+- [x] 11.1.
+Install tesseract.js and set up OCR extraction in clipboard-listener.ts
+- [x] 11.2.
+When an image is copied, use OCR to extract text and save it in the clipboard entry content
+- [x] tesseract.js dependency installed
+- [x] Show image in details panel if clipboard entry is of type 'image', using Image from @yamada-ui/react and selectedEntry.path as src
+- [x] Fix linter error in `src/clipboard-listener.ts` by using the correct `BaseDirectory` usage for subdirectories when saving images.
+- [x] Fix 'Not allowed to load local resource' error by using Tauri's convertFileSrc for image paths
+- [x] Add edit database entry function in src/utils/clipboard.ts
+- [x] Update clipboard entry workflow: add entry to DB before extracting text, then update entry after extraction
+- [x] Update tauri.conf.json to support asset protocol for image loading in the webview, including CSP and assetProtocol settings.
+- [x] Ensure clipboard image data is saved as proper PNG format in `src/clipboard-listener.ts` before writing to file.
+  - If the data from `readImageBase64` is not a valid PNG, convert it to PNG using a browser API or a library.
+  - Update the file writing logic to handle this.
+  - Test that the saved file is a valid PNG and can be opened by standard image viewers.
+    - [x] Done: Now checks for PNG base64 header and uses canvas to convert to PNG if needed before saving.
+- [x] 27.
+Support copying sidebar list item on Enter key or double-click (text or image)
+- [x] Deduplicate clipboard entries by content, showing only the latest entry for each unique content.
+- [x] Display the count of occurrences for each unique clipboard entry in the sidebar and details panel.

 ---